-Freelancers have less job security, have to constantly search for work, and often struggle to get paid.
-So if you’re one of 53 million freelancers, how can you make it work and secure reliable income?
-The answer: use a retainer agreement.
+Retainer agreements help freelancers grow recurring revenue, have more job security, and get paid more regularly.
+So how can you make it work and secure reliable income?
+The answer: use a freelance retainer.

 The business landscape is constantly changing and affecting the way we get paid.
 Digital disruption and new technologies are not only changing industries, but also creating new ones.
-According to Dell Technologies’ Realize 2030 report, 85% of jobs in 2030 won’t have been invented yet.
+According to Dell Technologies’ Realize 2030 report, 85% of jobs in 2030 haven’t been invented yet.

 Traditional long-term employment is slowly disappearing with the rising popularity of freelancing – especially creative industries such as marketing, design and IT.